The Roof (Back in Time): Music video

-The video was directed by Carey and Diane Martel during the spring of 1998.
+The video was directed by Carey and Diane Martel during the fall of 1997.
 The music video begins with Carey sitting alone in a limousine, recalling a night she shared some time previous.
 As scenes of Carey reminiscing in the limo are shown, clips of her dressing in an old apartment are presented.
 Eventually, Carey joins a rooftop party one night, where she begins dancing and caressing her lover.
 As the passion between them grown, rain begins to fall, showering everyone atop the edifice.
 As these scenes end, Carey in the present opens the sun-roof of the limo and stands into the rainy night, trying to recapture those magical moments she shared on that rainy roof-top encounter.
 The video ends with a wet Carey lying in the back of the limousine, sad and lonely.

 The music video for "The Roof" garnered critical acclaim, and was ranked 18th on Slant's "100 Greatest Music Videos".
 Sal Ciquemani, from Slant, gave the video a positive review, complimenting Carey's choice to pair the sultry song with a "sophisticated tale of a sexy rooftop encounter".
 The video re-tells a story of Carey reminiscing a past love and a night they shared together on a rainy roof-top.
 The video's setting revolves around a dark limousine, a decrepit NYC apartment, and a rainy roof-top, where "Carey is featured at her most vulnerable, with runny mascara and drenched in the cold rainy night."
 In the conclusion of his review of the video, Ciquemani wrote: "When Carey rises through the limo's sunroof and relishes the warm November rain, she's not drunk on the bubbly but on the memory of past delights."